GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Metaclass Connector

-Specifies the connection of two interface connection points on Physical Level, necessary for any exchange to happen.
+Specifies the connection of two interface connection points on Physical Level.
+Note: Connections between physical components indicate that item flows are passed from one output of a source component to one or more inputs of target components.
 ## Physical Element Constituent
 1 [Physical Element](#Physical-Element) Physical Element Constituent 0..* [Physical Element](#Physical-Element)